When, How Long and How Much? Interpretable Neural Networks for Time Series Regression by Learning to Mask and Aggregate: Results

 \subsection{Interpretability Analysis on Synthetic Datasets}

 We now examine the interpretability of MAGNETS on the synthetic datasets by comparing the learned concepts against the known ground-truth rules.
+Since TSER targets a single global scalar $\hat{y}$, there is no continuous target curve to plot.
+Instead, we highlight the exact ground-truth temporal intervals that mathematically drive the target in green shaded regions, shown on Fig.~\ref{fig:bottleneck-univariate}c and \ref{fig:bottleneck-trivariate-2}b.

 We focus on two representative cases: (i) the Univariate dataset, which illustrates how MAGNETS captures simple single-channel logic, and (ii) the Trivariate-2 dataset, which contains the richest and most complex multivariate interactions.
 Figures \ref{fig:bottleneck-univariate} and \ref{fig:bottleneck-trivariate-2} show the learned bottleneck weights as heatmaps (positive values in red, negative in blue), together with their corresponding mask activations over the raw input and the ground-truth temporal regions they aim to recover.

 \textbf{Univariate.}\quad Without regularization (Fig. \ref{fig:bottleneck-univariate}a), the concept bottleneck exhibits redundant structure: multiple concepts carry similar non-zero weights and activate overlapping masks.
 This redundancy is expected, as nothing in the unconstrained model prevents feature duplication or compensation through the final linear layer.
 With regularization (Fig. \ref{fig:bottleneck-univariate}b), the bottleneck becomes sparse and disentangled, with each concept relying on a single dominant channel–mask pair.
-This structure reflects the simplicity of the underlying rule (“area above threshold”) and induces a clean a one-to-one correspondence between concepts and meaningful temporal components.
+This structure reflects the simplicity of the underlying rule (“area above threshold”) and induces a clean one-to-one correspondence between concepts and meaningful temporal components.
 Fig. \ref{fig:bottleneck-univariate}c further shows that the resulting mask activations closely match the ground-truth region.

-For comparison, Fig. \ref{fig:bottleneck-univariate}d presents DeepLift \cite{shrikumar_learning_2019} attributions for the black-box CNN.
+For comparison, Fig. \ref{fig:bottleneck-univariate}d presents DeepLift \citep{shrikumar_learning_2019} attributions for the black-box CNN.
 Although the CNN’s saliency map roughly highlights the correct interval, consistent with its low RMSE, the attributions fluctuate substantially across individual time steps rather than uniformly capturing the relevant region, illustrating the typical noisiness of post-hoc explanations.